syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Header-and-Footer.md

 ---
 layout : post
-title : Header and Footer in Syncfusion SfAutoComplete control for Xamarin.iOS description :   Learn how to enable Header and Footer in SfAutoComplete platform : Xamarin.iOS control : AutoComplete documentation : ug
+title : Header and Footer in Syncfusion® SfAutoComplete control for Xamarin.iOS description :   Learn how to enable Header and Footer in SfAutoComplete platform : xamarin.ios control : AutoComplete documentation : ug
 ---